lizbradley/PHETS/docs/source/index.rst

 compares the result to a saved reference.
 The input data is found in ``unit_tests/data`` and the references in ``<unit_tests/ref>``.

+``prfstats/unit_tests/prepare__data.py`` should be run regularly.
-In the case of the ``prfstats``module, in order to keep test execution time lwo, the input data is pre-computed sets of Filtration objects to keep test execution time low.
+In the case of the ``prfstats`` module, in order to keep test execution time lwo, the input data is pre-computed sets of Filtration instances.
 A small, correct change to PHETS can break Python's ability to load these objects from file, breaking the tests.
+In this case, run the routines in ``prfstats/unit_tests/prepare__data.py``, and the tests should work correctly.
+Further, while an incorrect change should make at least one or two tests fail, many ``prfstats`` tests will not fail until the test data is re-generated with ``prepare__data.py``.
+If a couple tests fail, run this file to see what else is broken down the pipeline, and always do so when a major change is completed.

-I this case, run the routines in ``prfstats/unit_tests/prepare__data.py``, and the tests should work correctly.
-Routines in ``unit_tests/prepare__refs.py`` should be run `only when you wish to change the behavior of existing functionality`.
+failRoutines in ``unit_tests/prepare__refs.py`` should be run `only when you wish to change the behavior of existing functionality`.
 They should also be run and individually (that is, don't change the refs for features that you aren't intentionally modifying).